Survey shows daughters more likely to take care of parents - Kelowna Capital News

-Given the choice between a successful career or being a loyal caregiver to her mother, Marinella Berretti was lucky to find a way to do both.
+Given the choice between a successful career or being a loyal caregiver to her mother, Kelowna resident Marinella Berretti was lucky to find a way to do both.

-While working as an administrative assistant at Falcon Engineering, Berretti’s mother, Maruska, 84 has been in and out of the hospital since December, with broken bones, ischaemic colitis and is now back in hospital with pneumonia.
+While working as an administrative assistant at Falcon Engineering, Berretti’s been trying to help her mother, Maruska, 84 who has been in and out of the hospital since December, with broken bones, ischaemic colitis and is now back in hospital with pneumonia.

 “It’s very hard when you are the only caregiver— I am the only sibling here in Kelowna,” said Berretti, who has siblings in Edmonton and Toronto.
 “She’s my mother I want to do what is best for her.”